-If your building receives water damage, you often have to deal with a resulting mold problem.
-In best case scenarios, mold removal is an easy cleanup process.
+If your building receives water damage, you may have to deal with a resulting mold problem.
 In the most severe cases, mold can cause serious health problems and irreversible damage to your property.
 What should you do if you find mold in your building?
+Lisa explains.